-We expect our general and administrative expenses to increase for the foreseeable future due to the additional demands on our legal, compliance, and accounting functions that we incur as we continue to grow our business.
-On an annual basis, relative to the fiscal year ended January 31, 2022, we expect our general and administrative expenses to increase as a percentage of our total revenue, primarily due to the inclusion of a full year of Further's results of operations, increases in stock-based compensation, and our growth initiatives.
-Our general and administrative expenses may fluctuate as a percentage of our total revenue from period to period due to the seasonality of our total revenue and the timing and extent of our general and administrative expenses.
+We expect our general and administrative expenses to increase for the foreseeable future due to the additional demands on our legal, compliance, and finance functions as we continue to grow our business.
+On an annual basis, relative to the fiscal year ended January 31, 2023, we expect our general and administrative expenses to remain relatively steady as a percentage of our total revenue.
+However, our general and administrative expenses may fluctuate as a percentage of our total revenue from period to period due to the seasonality of our total revenue and the timing and extent of our general and administrative expenses.

 Amortization of acquired intangible assets.
-The \$3.9 million, or 20%, increase in amortization of acquired intangible assets from the three months ended October 31, 2021 to the three months ended October 31, 2022 was primarily due to the inclusion of amortization related to identified intangible assets acquired through the Further Acquisition commencing November 1, 2021.
-The remainder of the increase was due to amortization of acquired HSA portfolios, including the Fifth Third and HealthSavings HSA portfolios.
+The \$0.5 million, or 2%, decrease in amortization of acquired intangible assets from the three months ended April 30, 2022 to the three months ended April 30, 2023 was primarily due to the smaller amount of intangible assets that have not been fully amortized.